 No criticism, sarcasm, harassment, intimidation, or feedback of any kind during or after the game.

-If there is an issue with a referee, please document any issues to the D/S referee coordinator, Amy Davis [email protected]
+If there is an issue with a referee, please document any issues to the D/S referee coordinator, Andrea Licari [email protected]

 Game Day